wesleysck/ASG1/README.md

 ## Credits

 ### Media:
-- Original image was from a person called "uixtube", but I modified it to make it my own.
+- Found the original image on google by a person called "uixtube", but I modified it to make it my own.
 - The photos of the secondary section were pngs taken from google.